CaptainCrowbar/unicorn-lib/unicorn/string.md

 * `template <typename C, typename Pred> void` **`str_remove_in_if`**`(basic_string<C>& str, Pred p)`
 * `template <typename C, typename Pred> void` **`str_remove_in_if_not`**`(basic_string<C>& str, Pred p)`

-These remove a specific character, all characters in a set, or characters matching (or not matching) a condition from the string.
+These remove all occurrences of a specific character, all characters in a set, or characters matching (or not matching) a condition from the string.

 * `template <typename C> basic_string<C>` **`str_repeat`**`(const basic_string<C>& str, size_t n)`
 * `template <typename C> basic_string<C>` **`str_repeat`**`(const C* str, size_t n)`